-You are always 100% vested in your Pre-tax and Roth Contributions, rollover contributions, safe-harbor contributions (which were made prior to March 1, 2011), pre-2004 profit sharing contributions (and any earnings on those amounts), and QRP Contributions (if any) recorded in your accounts under the Plan.
+You are always 100% vested in your Pre-tax and Roth Contributions, rollover contributions, transfer contributions, Prior Contracts Employee Deferral contributions (formerly called Lincoln Salary Reduction contributions), and Prior Contracts Matching contributions (formerly called Lincoln Matching contributions) (and any earnings on those amounts) recorded in your accounts under the Plan.

-Once you become eligible to receive discretionary matching contributions (see Q-15), you are 100% vested in any discretionary matching contributions allocated to your Matching Contribution Account (and any earnings on those amounts).
+Once you become eligible to receive discretionary matching contributions (see Q-16 for the eligibility requirements) you are 100% vested in any discretionary matching contributions credited to your Matching Contribution Account (and any earnings on those amounts).

-Once you become eligible to receive discretionary annual contributions (see Q-17), you are 100% vested in any discretionary annual contributions allocated to your Annual Contribution Account (and any earnings on those amounts).
+Once you become eligible to receive discretionary annual contributions (see Q-18 for the eligibility requirements), you are 100% vested in the discretionary annual contributions credited to your Annual Contribution Account (and any earnings on those amounts).